edgio-docs/edgio-docs/guides/applications/v7/edge_functions/examples/jwt_verification.md

 ## Edge Function {/* edge-function */}

-The purpose of this edge function is to validate a JWT token that was signed using either the HS256, HS384, or HS512 algorithm.
+This edge function uses the [jsrsasign libary](https://github.com/kjur/jsrsasign) to validate a JWT signed with a HS256, HS384, or HS512 algorithm.
 It expects to receive a `POST` request with the following JSON payload:

 -   **token:** Required.
 This parameter must be set to the JWT that will be validated.
 -   **pubKey:** By default, the JWT will be decoded using a default signing key (i.e., `your-256-bit-secret`) defined within the `JWT_SECRET` environment variable.
 However, you may decode it using a custom signing key by defining a `pubKey` parameter.

     <Important>

     This example allows you to pass a signing key to make it easier to test JWT validation through this edge function.
 However, signing keys should be kept secret.
 For example, a client should not pass a signing key within the request payload.